dougbutner/time-token/README.md

 # time-token
 Time Token hashes a layer above timestamp and faucets free token to everyone requesting for past 12 hours if no other faucet in that time.

-Time tokens are distribute in a 1 token per time unit manner.
+Time tokens are distributed in a 1 token per time unit manner.
 This

-Time token is
+Time tokens are burnt when they are used, often transformed into another token that may identify the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxMTUyMzQ3MCwxMTQxNjgxMjk1XX0=
+eyJoaXN0b3J5IjpbLTgxODE2ODg0NSwxMTQxNjgxMjk1XX0=
 -->